tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 end
 ```

-I also leverage Phoenix's [scope](https://hexdocs.pm/phoenix/routing.html#scoped-routes) block to group all routes to be nested under `/jira` and expect all modules to be namespaced with `MyAppWeb.Jira`.
-These groupings should help keep our codebase easier to manage.

 ## Cookies

 At this point, we can render our application within an `iframe` in Jira (or wherever you set your `frame-ancestors`).
-However, even though your application is renderable, you may find your application doesn't work quite right.
-For me, I found the application would constantly reload when trying to view a LiveView page.
+However, even though your application is renderable, you may find your application does not work quite right.
+For me, I found the application would repeatedly reload when trying to view a LiveView page.
 You may also see problems when interacting with forms or managing user-session information.

 The Phoenix server tried to log a message hinting at the problem: